akanchha601/Thesis/README.md

 features.
 The obtained results for Without text features decision model performed well in almost every case for both classes as compared to With text features.
-Thus, Without text features decision model was proposed to classify legitimate and phishing domains.
-The architecture of the proposed system is provided below:
+Thus, Without text features decision model was proposed to classify legitimate and phishing domains.The architecture of the proposed system is provided below:

 ![Architecture3](https://user-images.githubusercontent.com/55644004/84404986-85d60180-abd5-11ea-9ee3-2ddfd7785a27.png)